padamel/cakesitory/README.md

   - Do the ls -al command to verify the successful cloning of the repository.
 Note that the .git directory shows to log in every git activity that occurs in the working repository
   - cd to move to the repository you cloned
 You can either go back to the repository page and copy the whole command line to add a README file, create a branch, and push the committed change to your remote repository, or for training purposes and a better understanding of what git CLI does, I prefer to type each git CLI manually
-  - append README.md file with the echo cmd, this is creating the file in the server system echo "# cakesitory" >> README.md
+  - append README.md file with the echo cmd, this is creating the file in the working directory
+     # echo "# cakesitory" >> README.md
   - Initialize your repo
      # git init
   - Add README.md to the repo, but not yet visible on the GitHub interface